FanosResearch/Ramify/README.md

       $ make
 ```
 <a name="running-command"></a>
-## Running RAMBench
+## Running RAMify
-To run RAMBench, you need to provide three configuration files: 1) application, 2) device, and 3) system that models your use-case.
+To run RAMify, you need to provide three configuration files: 1) application, 2) device, and 3) system that models your use-case.
 Examples of these configuration files are under config/app, config/device, and config/system, respectively.
 An example of a run command is as follows: